 Streets of Growth lifeline due to unique partnership with Unite Students

 As well as building a creative partnership with Unite Students, a fast-growing cross-collaboration is also emerging with other innovative charities, organisations, institutions and communities in the regeneration of the historic Petticoat Lane Market district.
-Interweaved into this is our intervention and prevention work in partnership with the Met and City Police in creating better safety for communities, especially has as the west side of the borough has experienced some of the worst youth and adult violence and crime.
+Interweaved into this is our intervention and prevention work in partnership with the Met and City Police in creating better safety for communities, especially as the west side of the borough has experienced some of the worst youth and adult violence and crime.

 The opportunity to have a dynamic physical presence right on the city fringes means that we can dramatically transform the way we create employment opportunities for young people.
-This partnership is contributing to supporting local communities to build a deeper sense of belonging and employment through the enterprise projects being created, which is also tackling and reducing harm in the borough such as knife violence and gang criminality.
+This partnership is contributing to supporting local communities to build a deeper sense of belonging and employment through the enterprise projects being created, whilst also tackling and reducing harm in the borough such as knife violence and gang criminality.